krychu/wfc/Readme.md

 # Wave Function Collapse

-Single-file Wave Function Collapse library / command-line tool in C. v.0.1 (pre-alpha)
+Single-file Wave Function Collapse library / command-line tool in C.

+v.0.1 (pre-alpha)

-The library / command-line tool currently requires raylib.
+The library / command-line tool currently require raylib.

 ## Use as a library